gpcm00/zsim/README.md

+#Project Overview

+This is an implementation of the [Coup](https://people.csail.mit.edu/sanchez/papers/2015.coup.micro.pdf) cache coherence protocol

+====

 Below is the readme for Zsim itself.
 The configuration files we used for zsim were `het_copy.cfg`

 After buildding Zsim `./build/opt/zsim het_copy.cfg` will run our dense matrix muliplication using coup